 on the benighted traveller; the sight of thee, my love, drives darkness and despair.

-Again I live; in thy sweet smiles I live, as in thy father's ever-watchful care our wretched nation feels new life, new joy.
+Again I live; in thy sweet smiles I live, as in thy father's ever-watchful care new joy.
 O haste, and make my happiness complete!